RoadieHQ/marketing-site/content/docs/getting-started/getting-started-for-admins/index.md

 ## Connect Roadie to GitHub

-Roadie needs 2 connections to GitHub in order to function.
+Roadie needs to connect to GitHub in order to function.
+This can be setup by installing the Roadie GitHub App.
+Installing the GitHub App will allow Roadie to:

-1. A GitHub app installation to access the YAML metadata files that Backstage needs to operate.
+1. Access the YAML metadata files that Backstage needs to operate.
-2. An OAuth client ID and secret so that your user can make requests from the browser to the GitHub API.

-Use the steps below to install the GitHub App.

-### Important Note!
-When you install the GitHub app you will have an option to lock down access to a select few repositories in your GitHub org.
-There is currently an upstream limitation which prevents GitHub Teams from being synced into Backstage unless you select the “All repositories” option.

-Choosing “Only select repositories” will correctly lock down access but will break some important functionality due to the sync problem.

-We are working to contribute a fix upstream that will allow you to choose limited respositories, but for now please choose the “All repositories” option.
+2. Read your GitHub organisation's users and team structure into backstage.
+3. Make requests from the browser on your behalf e.g. listing open pull requests.

 You can find a link to install the GitHub app in the Backstage application: